 We are responsible for the maintenance of the majority of trees on roadside verges, including street trees in urban areas.
 We maintain and preserve our trees while making sure they do not pose a risk to people or property.

-Please note - if you are reporting this problem outside normal working hours - 8am to 6pm, Monday to Friday - and you believe it is an urgent problem and a risk to public safety, please phone the police on 101.
+Please note - if you are reporting this problem outside normal working hours - Monday 8am to 6pm, Tuesday to Friday 8.30am to 5.30pm - and you believe it is an urgent problem and a risk to public safety, please phone the police on 101.

 We are responsible for the maintenance of 6500kms of road network.
 Many of these roads have associated land or verges which, in the majority of cases, also belong to us.
 Any trees situated in these areas are our responsibility.